At least 18 dead in 3 days after mass shootings in California devastate 2 communities

 Eight people were shot at two different mushroom farms: Mountain Mushroom Farm, where the alleged shooter was an employee, and Concord Farms, according to KQED.

 The first shooting happened at 2:22 p.m.
 PT, police said.
-The alleged shooter, Chunli Zhao, was arrested at a sheriff's office just hours later.
+The suspect, Chunli Zhao, was arrested at a sheriff's office just hours later.

 The 67-year-old reportedly parked his car at the police station.
 A deputy recognized his car from a description issued earlier, and he was arrested at gunpoint in the parking lot.
 Police said they found a legally purchased semi-automatic handgun in Zhao's vehicle.